DomizianoScarcelli/spotify-recommender/slides.md

 <!--
 The first method that I implemented is the user based collaborative filtering, and it works in this way.

 First I map each song in the entire dataset to a position.

-This will be useful in order to encode the playlist into a vector.
+This will produce a dataframe like this, and  will be useful in order to encode the playlist into a vector.
 -->

 ---